spencertipping/ni/doc/perl.md

 number despite its intermediate state being the separated sum and number).

 Compound reducers are compiled functions, which means their arguments are expressed as strings representing quoted code.
-This is why we use `A` rather than `a` in the example above: `A` evaluates to the string `'a'`, which is spliced into a function body along with the other reducer expressions and compiled.
+This is why we use `"a"` rather than `a` in the example above: the string `'a' is spliced into a function body along with the other reducer expressions and compiled.
 The result is a very efficient reducer function that ends up looking like this:

 ```pl
 sub {($_[0] + a, $_[1] + a, $_[2] + 1, min($_[3], a), max($_[4], a))}